Cindy Hyde-Smith: Confederate States of America

 In 2007, Hyde-Smith voted for a resolution that praised a Confederate States Army soldier for his efforts to "defend his homeland".
 During her first term in the Mississippi Senate, she proposed renaming a state highway after Confederate President Jefferson Davis, but the legislation did not pass.
 In 2014, Hyde-Smith posted a photo of herself at Davis's home, Beauvoir, wearing a Confederate cap and carrying a rifle, with the caption "Mississippi history at its best!"

 Donald Trump

 On February 5, 2020, at the first impeachment trial of President Donald Trump, Hyde-Smith voted to acquit Trump.
 He was acquitted.

 On February 13, 2021, at Trump's second impeachment trial, Hyde-Smith voted to acquit Trump.
-He was acquitted.
+He was once again acquitted.

 Personal life

 Hyde-Smith is married to a cattle farmer, Mike Smith.
 They are members of the Macedonia Baptist Church.
 They have a daughter who graduated in 2017 from Brookhaven Academy.
+Mike Smith is related to Noah Smith, who is widely believed to have committed the murder of civil rights activist Lamar Smith in 1955.
+These ties came to light following the above-mentioned controversial statements made by Hyde-Smith regarding "public hanging[s]."